Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that no software patch can fix.
 It's not even a peer to the Y2K problem, which stemmed from the explicit negligence to eliminate with explicit enhancement.

-Botched global updates, blackouts, and catastrophic failures were caused by logical errors of different origins, in which exception names played a secondary role.
+Botched global updates, blackouts, and catastrophic failures were caused by logical errors of different origins, when exception names play a secondary role.

 Except one type &thinsp;&mdash;&thinsp; many disasters multiplied and spread because there was no sign of exception or error.